tsjuusmei/tsjuusmei-boilerplate-exercise/README.md

 convert-svg ../folder-with-svg/example.svg
 ```

 This adds the svg as a `.tsx` file to the `src/components/atoms/Icon/Icons` folder.
-In the future, this should also update `Icon/index.tsx` to import the icon and add it to the `icons` object.
+This also updates `Icon/index.tsx` to import the icon and adds it to the `icons` object.
+Please double check the changes made by the script and commit these changes in a separate commit.

 ## Commit
 To commit use the underneath script, this will open up the commitizen CLI options.